-Power Windows (Option)
+Power Windows

-If you have power windows, the switches on the driver's door armrest control the front windows (when the ignition is on).
+The switches on the driver's door armrest control the front windows (when the ignition is in RUN or ACCESSORY).
 The left switch controls the driver's window.
 The right switch controls the passenger's window.

 The driver's power window switch has two down positions.
 Push the switch to the first position to lower the window normally.